Addressable quantum gates: Renamings

 In practice, gate operators do not manipulate basis states solely composed of addresses.
 Basis states also contain data, separators between (\calT, $\calI$ and \calO) spaces and between the different sectors.
 Moreover, recall from Thm. \ref{thm:isomorphisme} that the gate operators of a nameblind AQC need only commute with external renamings.
 Still, they can be organized as blocks of nameblind matrices acting on well-identified subspaces, as in Fig. \ref{fig:subspaces:intext}, \ref{fig: nameblind block} and \ref{fig:subspaces}.

-A nameblind gate operator $S$ can be written using only blocks of the form given by Thm. \ref{thm:nameblind}: \begin{itemize} \item First, we decompose the large gate space into $|Q^{2|g|}|$ subspaces for each possible basis state of the dataspace.
+A nameblind gate operator $S$ can be written using only blocks of the form given by Thm. \ref{thm:nameblind}: \begin{itemize}[noitemsep,topsep=0pt,parsep=0pt,partopsep=0pt] \item First, we decompose the large gate space into $|Q^{2|g|}|$ subspaces for each possible basis state of the dataspace.
 For each couple of basis states ($\ket{q_0}, \ket{q_1}) \in {\calH}_{\calQ^{2|g|}}^2$ we denote $S_{q_0\to q_1}$ the block of $S$ which maps states with data $\ket{q_0}$ to states with data $\ket{q_1}$. \item Then we regroup states according to their number of external addresses $m$ and the set of internal addresses $\calA_{int}$ contained in their address spaces.
 Fig. \ref{fig:subspaces:intext} exemplifies the subspace defined by $\calA_{int}=\{1\}$ and $m=1$.
 Since both parameters are preserved by $S$ and $R$, any $S_{q_0\to q_1}$ is block-diagonal in this basis.

 \item By also fixing positions $P_{int}$ and $P_{ex}$ for internal and external addresses, we can define even smaller subspaces preserved by renamings (but not by S).
 The blocks corresponding to this subspaces are $(m,n-|g|)$-nameblind matrices (Prop. \ref{prop:nameblind}) ---see Appendix \ref{annex: from GO to (n,n) nameblind matrices} .
 They are illustrated in Fig. \ref{fig:block:nameblind} and correspond to the different subspaces described in Fig. \ref{fig:subspaces:intext}.